Loganwebb1994/backend-initial-proposal/README.md

 Initial Proposal

-Name of Project: Good Wood
+Name of Project: Good Wood<br>
-Application Overview:
+Application Overview:<br>
-What problem does your application solve?
-It allows arborists and woodworkers to connect.
+What problem does your application solve?<br> It allows arborists and woodworkers to connect.
 This will save both parties money.
-Arborists have to pay to dump logs, and woodworkers can end up paying an arm and a leg for a decent slab.
+Arborists have to pay to dump logs, and woodworkers can end up paying an arm and a leg for a decent slab.<br>
-How will your application work?
-Arborists will post the day of the job, the type of tree they are taking down, and an approximation of how many cords of wood they will have.
-A woodworker
+How will your application work?<br> Arborists will post the day of the job, the type of tree they are taking down, and an approximation of how many cords of wood they will have.
+A woodworker<br>
-Features?
+Features?<br>
-arborists can post a wood drop. the drop will display the type of wood, the location, an approximation of number of cords of wood, and the contact info needed to arrange a pickup.
+arborists can post a wood drop.<br>
+the drop will display the type of wood, the location, an approximation of number of cords of wood, and the contact info needed to arrange a pickup.<br>
-Why do you want to build this application?
+Why do you want to build this application?<br>
-As a woodworker, I often have trouble finding enough quality wood to stay busy.
+As a woodworker, I often have trouble finding enough quality wood to stay busy.<br>
-Who are the target users of this application?
+Who are the target users of this application?<br>
-Targeted users will be arborists and woodworkers
+Targeted users will be arborists and woodworkers<br>
 Will you have multiple types of users?
-If so, what can each type of user do?
+If so, what can each type of user do?<br>
 I will have two types, Arborists and woodworkers.
 Arborists can post a job, and a woodworker can claim it.
-At

 (The sections below should be completed only after you get the 👍 on your initial proposal)